John Simon, 1st Viscount Simon: The Battle of Cable Street

+Simon also played a key role behind the scenes in the 1936 Abdication Crisis.
+In 2013 it was revealed that he was so worried about the behaviour of King Edward VIII that he ordered the bugging of his telephone line.

+He was one of the signatories to the Anglo-Egyptian Treaty of 1936.
+He also introduced the Factories Act 1937.

 Chancellor of the Exchequer

 Peace

 In 1937, Neville Chamberlain succeeded Baldwin as prime minister.
 Simon succeeded Chamberlain as Chancellor of the Exchequer and was raised to GCVO in 1937.
 As Chancellor, he tried to keep arms spending as low as possible in the belief that a strong economy was the "fourth arm of defence".
 In 1937, he presented a finance bill that was based on the budget that Chamberlain had drawn up before being promoted.

 In 1938, public expenditure passed the previously unthinkable level of £1,000m for the first time.
 In the spring 1938 budget, Simon raised the income tax from 5s to 5s 6d and increased duties on tea and petrol.

 Simon had become a close political ally of Chamberlain and flattered him a great deal.
 In the autumn of 1938, he led the Cabinet to Heston Airport to wish him God speed on his flight to meet Hitler, and he helped to persuade Chamberlain to make the "high" case for Munich: that he had achieved a lasting peace, rather than that he had only limited potential damage.
 He retained the support of Chamberlain until around the middle of 1939.

 In the spring 1939 budget, income tax was unchanged, and the surtax was increased, as were indirect taxes on cars, sugar and tobacco.
 It was not a war budget even though Hitler had already broken the Munich Accords by occupying Prague.